 6. Workforce Management

-The Bureau of Human Resources rightly identifies staff as the Department’s greatest asset.
+The Bureau of Global Talent Management identifies people as the Department’s greatest asset.
 The Department accordingly expends substantial resources on recruiting, training, and retaining a diverse, talented workforce capable of carrying out the Department’s foreign policy goals and priorities.
 However, OIG’s work finds that staffing gaps, frequent turnover, poor leadership, and inexperienced and undertrained staff frequently contribute to the Department’s other management challenges.
 Workforce management issues are pervasive, affecting programs and operations domestically and overseas and across functional areas and geographic regions.

 Maintaining Adequate Staffing Levels to Meet Operational Needs

 OIG continues to encounter domestic offices and overseas posts that experience difficulty maintaining staffing levels.61 Embassy Dhaka, Bangladesh, was among those posts that faced difficulty in filling mid-level positions.
 Many managerial positions had long staffing gaps that exacerbated workload pressures on the remaining staff.
 Meanwhile, Consular Section staff routinely worked long hours in an effort to manage a growing backlog of immigrant visa work.62

 Shortages of consular workers have also compounded the difficult situation for the Afghan SIV program mentioned above.
 A review of that program showed that staffing levels across various offices that process SIVs have generally remained constant since 2016 and are insufficient to reduce the SIV applicant backlog.
 Additionally, staffing levels during the interagency and security check process contributed to delays in processing the SIVs, and the Senior Coordinating Official position, which is intended to oversee and direct the Afghan SIV program, had been vacant since January 2017.63